Civil Engineer, P. ENG.

 Civil engineers plan, design, develop and manage projects for the construction or repair of buildings, earth structures, powerhouses, roads, airports, railways, rapid transit facilities, bridges, tunnels, canals, dams, ports and coastal installations and systems related to highway and transportation services, water distribution and sanitation.
 Civil engineers may also specialize in foundation analysis, building and structural inspection, surveying, geomatics and municipal planning.
 Civil engineers are employed by engineering consulting companies, in all levels of government, by construction firms and in many other industries, or they may be self-employed.

-Civil engineers can find employment in the the following settings:
+Civil engineers can find employment in the following settings:

-As of December 2016, there are approximately 1,200 people working in this occupation.
+As of December 2016, there were approximately 1,200 people working in this occupation.

 Source: www2.careercruising.com, jobbank.gc.ca LMI Report for Manitoba

 SPECIALIZED SKILLS REQUIRED

 To work as a civil engineer, you will need to have specific skills, such as:

 ESSENTIAL SKILLS PROFILES